-A. Advertisement Disclaimers
+A. Advertisement Disclosures

-Independent expenditures for Advertisements paid for by an independent expenditure or mass mailings (including emails) which support or oppose either candidates or ballot measures, must identify the committee making the independent expenditure.
-The disclaimer and must be presented in a clear and conspicuous manner to give the reader or listener adequate notice of the identity of the committee.
+Advertisements paid for by an independent expenditure which support or oppose either candidates or ballot measures, must identify the committee making the independent expenditure.
+The disclaimer disclosure must be presented in a clear manner to give the reader or listener adequate notice of the identity of the committee.
 Broadcast information also must be appropriately conveyed to the hearing impaired.